-Preventive care, children - continued on next page
+Maternity care - continued on next page

-Benefits Description You pay After the calendar year deductible Preventive care, children (cont.)
-After the calendar year deductible The following routine services as recommended by the American Academy PPO: Nothing (No deductible) of Pediatrics for children up to the age of 22, including children living, traveling or adopted from outside the 50 United States: - Routine physical examinations Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Routine hearing testsLaboratory testsRelated office visits Providers outside the 50 United States: Nothing (No deductible) Maternity care Complete maternity (obstetrical) care, such as: PPO: Nothing (No deductible) Prenatal care (including laboratory tests)DeliveryPostnatal care Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) • Sonograms Providers outside the 50 United States: Nothing (No deductible) Note: Here are some things to keep in mind: You do not need to precertify your normal delivery; see page 13 for other circumstances when you must precertify, such as extended stays for you or your baby.
-You may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a cesarean delivery.
+Benefits Description You pay After the calendar year deductible Maternity care (cont.) • You may remain in the hospital up to 48 hours after a regular delivery and 96 hours after a cesarean delivery.
 We will cover an extended stay if medically necessary.
-See page 13 for other circumstances. • For facility care related to maternity, including care at birthing facilities, we pay at the inpatient hospital rate in accordance with Section 5(c) of the brochure.
-See Hospital benefits page 43.
-Note: If your child stays after your discharge and is covered under a Self and Family enrollment, you must pay a separate hospital copayment of \$200 We consider bassinet or nursery charges during the covered portion of the mother's maternity stay to be the expenses of the mother and not expenses of the newborn child.
+See How you get care , Section 3 for other circumstances.
+PPO: Nothing (No deductible) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Providers outside the 50 United States: Nothing (No deductible) For facility care related to maternity, including care at birthing facilities, we pay at the inpatient hospital rate in accordance with Section 5(c) of the brochure.
+See Inpatient hospital, Section 5(c).
+We consider bassinet or nursery charges during the covered portion of the mother's maternity stay to be the expenses of the mother and not expenses of the newborn child.
 We consider expenses of the child after the mother's discharge to be the expenses of the child.
 We cover these expenses only if the child is covered by a Self and Family enrollment.
-Surgical benefits, not Maternity benefits, apply to circumcision. for non-PPO facilities.
+Surgical benefits, not Maternity benefits, apply to circumcision.
+Note: If your child stays after your discharge and is covered under a Self and Family enrollment, you must pay a separate hospital copayment of \$200 for non-PPO facilities.
 If your child is not covered under a Self and Family enrollment, you pay all of your child's charges after your discharge.
-Not covered: All charges Procedures, services, drugs, and supplies related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest Family planning A range of voluntary family planning services, limited to surgery, medicine and IUDs.
-PPO: 10% of the Plan allowance (No deductible) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed Surgery limited to (See Surgical procedures page 37): • Voluntary sterilization amount (No deductible) Surgically implanted contraceptives to include fitting, inserting or removing intrauterine devices (IUDs) and diaphragms Providers outside the 50 United States: 10% of the Plan allowance (No deductible)
+Not covered: All charges • Procedures, services, drugs, and supplies related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest Family planning A range of voluntary family planning services, limited to surgery, medicine and IUDs.
+PPO: 10% of the Plan allowance (No deductible) Surgery limited to (See Surgical procedures Section 5(c)): Voluntary sterilization Surgically implanted contraceptives to include fitting, inserting or Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) removing intrauterine devices (IUDs) and diaphragms Providers outside the 50 United States: 10% of the Plan allowance (No deductible) Medicine and IUDs, limited to: PPO: 10% of the Plan allowance (No deductible on surgery) • Injectable contraceptive drugs (such as Depo provera) • Intrauterine devices (IUDs) and diaphragms Note: We cover physician supplied FDA-approved drugs and devices for birth control not mentioned above under this benefit.
+Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible on surgery) Providers outside the 50 United States: 10% of the Plan allowance (No deductible on surgery) Injection of contraceptive drugs (such as Depo provera) PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Providers outside the 50 United States: 10% of the Plan allowance